Zack-John/prntsc-url-generator/README.md

 # prntsc-url-generator
-This is a small script to generate random prnt.sc URLs.
+This is a small script I wrote to generate random prnt.sc URLs while messing around with friends.
+I'm mostly uploading it here as a way for them to download and use it themselves.

 prnt.sc is an image-hosting site used to store screenshots taken with the Lightshot tool.
 Each image is hosted on a unique, random url comprised of five or six alphanumeric characters.